 Different video projects may require your team to think through different things before you get scripting and shooting, so you may find that you add or subtract certain questions to your brief as you become more experienced with video creation.

-2) Write your script.
+Step 2: Write your script.

 Once you’ve picked a topic, it's time to write that script.